 - Help to make operational changes to address performance issues.

-- Helps to keep employee’s focus on the tasks that are critical to achieving the company’s or department’ objective.
+- It helps keep employees focused on the tasks that are critical to achieving the company’s or department’s objective.

 - KPIs can also give early warnings on potential business issues.